-NOTICE IS HEREBY GIVEN that the annual and special meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of Helix BioPharma Corp. ("Helix") will be held at on April 15, 2019 at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the annual and special meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of Helix BioPharma Corp. ("Helix") will be held at on December 6, 2019 at 10:30 a.m.
 (Toronto time) at the offices of Aird & Berlis LLP, 181 Bay Street, Suite 1800, Toronto, Ontario, M5J 2T9, for the following purposes:

-- 1. to receive the audited consolidated financial statements of Helix for the fiscal year ended July 31, 2018 together with the auditor's report thereon; - 2. to elect directors of Helix to hold office for the ensuing year; - 3. to appoint BDO Canada LLP, Chartered Professional Accountants, as auditors of Helix for the ensuing year and to authorize the directors to fix their remuneration; - 4. to consider and, if thought advisable, to approve, with or without variation, a special resolution authorizing an amendment to the articles of Helix to consolidate the issued and outstanding Common Shares of Helix at a ratio of between five and twenty-five pre-consolidation Common Shares for every one post-consolidation Common Share, as and when determined by the Board of Directors; - 5. to consider and, if thought advisable, to approve a resolution authorizing the extension of certain insider warrants, as more fully described in the accompanying management information circular; and - 6. to transact such other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.
+- 1. to receive the audited consolidated financial statements of Helix for the fiscal year ended July 31, 2019 together with the auditor's report thereon; - 2. to elect directors of Helix to hold office for the ensuing year; - 3. to appoint BDO Canada LLP, Chartered Professional Accountants, as auditors of Helix for the ensuing year and to authorize the directors to fix their remuneration; - 4. to consider and, if thought advisable, to approve, with or without variation, a resolution: (a) approving all unallocated options, rights and other entitlements under Helix's equity compensation plan; and (b) ratifying, confirming and approving such plan; and (c) approving the granting by Helix of options, rights and other entitlements under such plan for a further three years; - 5. to approve the potential creation of a new "control person" of the Company which could result from the exercise of certain common share purchase warrants of the Company, as more fully described in the accompanying management proxy circular; - 6. to consider and, if thought advisable, to approve, with or without variation, a special resolution authorizing an amendment to the articles of Helix to consolidate the issued and outstanding Common Shares of Helix at a ratio of between three and twenty-five pre-consolidation Common Shares for every one post-consolidation Common Share, as and when determined by the Board of Directors; and - 7. to transact such other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.